MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

 # Implement device fingerprinting

-Device Fingerprinting is a Microsoft-developed, anti-fraud system to identify unique devices across multiple sessions or interactions with Microsoft services.
-By tracking elements related to a device (computer, Xbox, tablets, and so on), you can link individual fraudsters to events.
+Device fingerprinting is a Microsoft-developed, anti-fraud system to identify unique devices across multiple sessions or interactions with Microsoft services.
+By tracking elements related to a device (computer, Xbox, tablet, and so on), you can link individual fraudsters to events.
 In most cases, fraudsters are unlikely to use a unique device for each unique payment instrument (PI) involved in an attempted fraud.

 Device Fingerprinting technology detects variables not previously recorded within the risk decision engine.
 With this optimization, Device Fingerprinting can better identify fraudulent behavior, and link seemingly unassociated events to each other by capturing and identifying unique device characteristics during the Add PI, log in, sign in, or checkout processes.